jciafardo/DynamicMart/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please submit them to the [issue tracker](https://github.com/your_username/dynamicmart/issues).
+If you have any suggestions, bug reports, or feature requests, please submit them to the [issue tracker](https://github.com/jciafardo/dynamicmart/issues).

-## License

-This project is licensed under the [MIT License](LICENSE).